kinghuthman/test/README.md

-Creatives Lync brings creators and admirors alike to one place.
+Creatives Lync brings creators and admirers alike to one place.